Courtney White

 Grassroots: The Rise of the Radical Center

-Three Columns: The Uneasy Chair (1995-97); The Far Horizon (1997-2006); and The Next West (2009-2011) (Dog Ear Press 2016)
+Three Columns: The Uneasy Chair; The Far Horizon; and The Next West 1995-2011 (Dog Ear Press 2016)

 The Quivira Coalition

-A Nonprofit Organization Cofounder and Director (1997-2015)
+Nonprofit Organization Cofounder and Executive Director 1997-2015

 During my tenure as Executive Director, at least one million acres of rangeland, thirty linear miles of riparian drainages and 15,000 people directly benefited from the Quivira’s collaborative efforts.
 We worked closely with Bill Zeedyk to disseminate his innovative ideas on ecological restoration.
-We organized over one hundred educational events on topics as diverse as drought management, riparian restoration, fixing ranch roads, reading the landscape, monitoring, water harvesting, low-stress livestock handling, and grassfed beef; published numerous newsletters, bulletins, field guides, and books.
+We organized over one hundred educational events on topics as diverse as drought management, riparian restoration, fixing ranch roads, reading the landscape, monitoring, water harvesting, low-stress livestock handling, and grassfed beef.
+We published numerous newsletters, journals, bulletins, field guides, and books.
+I was the author of fifteen Annual Conferences, whose goals included giving science a platform; creating a space for diverse friendships; and sharing stories of success and hope.

 The Valle Grande Grassbank

-A Cattle Ranch Quivira Coalition (2004-2010)
+Cattle Ranch Quivira Coalition 2004-2010

-View the flyer we produced for our grassfed meat
+The flyer we produced for our grassfed meat

 This is a compilation of essays written during my years at the Quivira Coalition for various publications, including Farming, Range, and Acres.
 Topics include: the radical center, collaborative conservation, grassbanks, ecological restoration, The New Ranch, carbon farming, land health, local food, agrarianism, and the Age of Consequences.